npm package discovery and stats viewer.

 Attributes

-Hide mode — no value
+Hide mode — empty value

-Slides the element out of the viewport on scroll down, back in on scroll up.
-Element must be position: fixed | sticky | absolute.
+Slides the element out of the viewport on scroll down, and back in on scroll up.
+Hide-mode elements contribute their dimensions to the layout stack while visible.

 <header data-scroll-top></header>